bbatsche/Vagrant-Setup/README.md

 ## DNS

 Your Mac can be configured to resolve any domain ending in `.dev` to the Vagrant server.
 To do this, you must install the [`vagrant-dns`](https://github.com/BerlinVagrant/vagrant-dns) plugin.
-First, install the plugin files:
+First, install the plugin itself:

 ```bash
 vagrant plugin install vagrant-dns
 ```

-Then, from in directory containing your vagrant environment, run:
+Then, from the directory containing your vagrant environment, run:

 ```bash
 vagrant dns --install